LibreOffice/core/writerperfect/README.md

+# Import / Export Filters for WordPerfect and Other Formats

-WordPerfect and other filters, wrappers for a set of similar libraries
+Contains import / export filters for WordPerfect and other formats, wrappers for a set of similar libraries.

 This collection of filters is here in this folder in addition to the WordPerfect filter that gave the module its (humorous) name "writerperfect"